G4S leads FTSE 100 to eighth straight day of gains

 The start of the earnings season has also delivered support to equities, with 63 percent of firms in Europe that have reported so far beating expectations.

-"Earnings remain positive and trends on forward looking estimates suggest we have scope to move higher on inflows on improving investor sentiment," Atif Latif, director of trading at Guardian Stockbrokers, said.

-"We still see a push higher move into the year end and remain confident that we will see at least a 5-7 percent move to the upside from current levels"
+But analysts are still cutting their forecasts for company earnings.
+For the companies that have reported, fourth-quarter outlooks have been trimmed by an average of 4.2 percent, which could reduce momentum for the asset class.

-RBS was the top faller, down 5.3 percent amid uncertainty over the future make-up of the part state-owned UK lender.
-The Daily Telegraph reported on Friday that chancellor George Osborne was considering breaking up the bank.
+RBS was the top faller, down 5.9 percent amid uncertainty over the future make-up of the part state-owned UK lender.
+The Daily Telegraph reported on Friday that finance minister George Osborne was considering breaking up the bank.

 "I think there might be a suspicion that the 'bad' assets might get flogged on the cheap, and that restrictions placed on the 'good' bank might be a barrier to... profitable business in future," Matt Basi, senior sales trader at CMC, said.